lfarroco/verbo-lang/test/guild/models/location.md

 These are the attributes for a location in the world:

-- id string : The unique identifier for the location.
+- name: The name of the location.
-- name string : The name of the location.
+- description: The description of the location.

-- description string : The description of the location.
+Relationships:

-- monsters array : The list of monster ids that can be found in the location.
+- A location can have multiple monsters.